peiqi-liu/peiqi-liu.github.io/writings/_posts/2018-04-19-how-to-fix-a-broken-heart-book-review.md

 category: BOOK REVIEW
 coauthor: ""
 coauthor_url: ""
-header_data: "✭✭✩✩✩
+header_data: "✭✭✩✩✩\n
-How to Fix a Broken Heart
+How to Fix a Broken Heart\n
-Written by Guy Winch
+Written by Guy Winch\n
 Published by Simon & Schuster, as a part of TED Books "
 ---